-The week of March 10th - 14th ADP presents events regarding Privacy & National Security.
-On March 11th, New York Times reporter Mark Mazzetti will speak on the notion of privacy and national security.
-The event will take place in Constitution Hall from 11:00 am until 12:15.
-Please joing ADP in learning more about this topic!!
+The week of March 10th - 14th ADP presented events regarding Privacy & National Security.
+On March 11th, New York Times reporter Mark Mazzetti spoke on the notion of privacy and national security.
+The event took place in Constitution Hall from 11:00 am until 12:15.

-ADP is also presenting movie screenings of, "Terms & Conditions May Apply" on March 12th and 13th.
-Click here for the movie times and locations.
+ADP is also presented movie screenings of, "Terms & Conditions May Apply" on March 12th and 13th.

 On February 18th The American Democracy Project hosted a panel discussion concerning Human Trafficking.
 The panel was held in the Forensic Science Institute room 106.
 The panel members included Mike Snowden of the Oklahoma Bureau of Narcotics, Brian Bates of JohnTV, Lori Basey of No Boundaries International, and Sonja Martinez of A Beautiful Dream Society.
 You can watch the panel at this LINK.